andy-k/wolges/README.txt

 play_left encounters the 00 tile, it triggers play_right.

 While contemplating the word to be played, it is not necessary to allocate new byte arrays and make copies.
-Instead, the code preallocates a max(rows, cols) array of 00, and puts the tiles at the right places.
-For example, a 3-tile word from index 7 would be at index 7, 8, 9 and not at index 0, 1, 2.
+Instead, the code preallocates slices of 00s for each strip, and puts the tiles at the right places.
+For example, a 3-tile word from index 7 would be at index 7, 8, 9 and not at index 0, 1, 2 of the strip corresponding to the lane.
 This arrangement obviates repeated insertions.
 Indices corresponding to non-empty squares are never overwritten and will remain 00, so assignments only occur when placing tiles.
+It is necessary to have all the strips preallocated because the possible placements, sorted by best possible valuation, may use the lanes in any order.

 When a move is actually found, a callback is called.
 This callback would receive the corresponding slice of the work buffer.
 Unless the callback